The Women’s Health Services at Somerset Hospital provides comprehensive obstetrical, gynecological and medical services for women of all ages.

 Main number: (814) 443-5077

 "Taking better care of mother and baby is always our utmost concern.
-With our new technology, we are able to deliver information needed for timely and appropriate care while helping mitigate risk in labor and delivery," states Suellen Lichtenfels, Coordinator of Women’s Health Services at Somerset Hospital.
+With our new technology, we are able to deliver information needed for timely and appropriate care while helping mitigate risk in labor and delivery," states Suellen Lichtenfels, Chief Nursing Officer and Director of Women’s Health Services at Somerset Hospital.
 "This ensures Somerset Hospital can maintain the high level of patient safety we always have, whether caring for several patients or just one," Lichtenfels added.

-Along with the nursing staff of Somerset Hospital’s Women’s Health Services, the system is being utilized by the physicians and practitioners at Somerset OB/GYN including Dr. Charles Camacho, Dr. Eugene Rozenshteyn and Certified Nurse Midwife Julie Huston.
+Along with the nursing staff of Somerset Hospital’s Women’s Health Services, the system is being utilized by the physicians and practitioners at Somerset OB/GYN including Dr. Charles Camacho, Arpitha Kalghatgi, MD and Certified Nurse Midwife Julie Huston.

 Suellen Lichtenfels, RNC, Director: (814) 443-5760